The program might be ending, but this opens the door to something new.

 As we reflected together in the months that followed, and later shared with the congregation, we started to tell stories.

-Like how two of the women can’t help but drive slower now, all through town: “Each young man I see walking the sidewalks, I think, Is that Leroy?
+Two of the women on the team can’t help but drive through town a little slower now: “Each young man I see walking the sidewalks, I think, Is that Leroy?
 No. Wait, is THAT Leroy?”

-These white, middle-class church grandmothers, who may have feared tattooed, gang-—affected Mexican men in our valley for years—now they see the beloved everywhere, looking down alleyways, searching for their lost friend.
+These white, middle-class church grandmothers, who may have feared tattooed, gang-affected Mexican men in our valley for years?
+Now they see the beloved everywhere as they search for their lost friend.

 They hadn’t realized this is part of God’s transforming work in them, in their church!
 Even if Leroy wasn’t fully ready to transform his entire life, what if every church in America had congregants with renewed eyes and hearts for their neighbors like this?
 It happens through one relationship.

-Folks in the church would always come up to team members and ask, “Where’s Leroy?”
-At first it made the team feel awkward, ashamed to say they didn’t know, like the “program failed.”
-Then they realized never before had they asked, with hope, why a former gang member wasn’t worshiping with them that Sunday.
+Folks in the church would come up to team members and ask, “Where’s Leroy?”
+At first it made the team feel awkward, ashamed to say they didn’t know, like the program had ‘failed’.
+Then they realized that never before had the congregation asked, with hope, why a former gang member wasn’t worshiping with them that Sunday.

-The congregation now felt a Leroy-shaped hole in their midst.
+The church family felt a Leroy-shaped hole in their midst.

 What has this relationship done to your congregation?
 Your family?

-(Years later, Leroy surfaced.
-Letters from prison.
+Years later, Leroy surfaced.
+The team got letters from prison.
 He was ashamed.
-He was coming releasing again and wanted to know if people would still be there for him.
-Two years later, Leroy is home, married, working a manufacturing job, and becoming a core member of the Underground Ministries community, as well as his OPOP team.
+He was releasing again and wanted to know if people would still be there for him.
+Today, Leroy is home, married, working a manufacturing job, and becoming a core member of the Underground Ministries community.

-When we wait, when we are faithful, resurrection happens more easily.)
+When we wait, when we are faithful, resurrection happens.

 Enough reading.